AhmedSherif001/toy-robot-simulator/README.md

-# Toy Robot Simulator (Cellular Origins – Python Technical Test)
+# Toy Robot Simulator

-This repository contains a Python implementation of the **Toy Robot Simulator** as described in the Cellular Origins technical test.
+This repository contains a Python implementation of the **Toy Robot Simulator** as described in the technical test.

 The simulator models a robot moving on a **5×5 tabletop grid**.
 The robot can be placed on the table, moved forwards, rotated left/right, and can report its position and facing direction.
 Command input can be provided either via **standard input** or from a **text file**.